 3. Don’t break old habits — start new ones.

 Instead of trying to break old eating habits, form new healthy habits to crowd out the old ones, says Dr. Albers.
 “It’s easier to form a new habit instead of breaking an old one you struggle with.”
 So if your old tendency is to have ice cream every night, try swapping the ice cream for non-fat yogurt with granola and factor that into your daily calorie intake, Dr. Albers suggests.
-Taking control with a positive mindset can help you stay motivated to stick to your healthy eating plan and make it more fun.
-Keep in mind that diet boredom and eating the same old foods could also be a factor in your plateau.
+Taking control with a positive mindset can help you stay motivated to stick to your healthy eating plan.
+Just keep in mind that diet boredom and eating the same old foods could also be a factor in your plateau.

 4. Give yourself a hand.